josephnglynn/Hacker-Symbols/README.md

 # hacker symbols
- Simple terminal application which ouputs random ascii sybols to the terminal in a varity of colours and different speeds
+ Simple terminal application which ouputs random ascii symbols to the terminal in a varity of colours and different speeds